Adversarially Robust Neural Architectures: Methodology

 \subsection{Preliminary}

-Given the input $x\in \mathbb{R}^D$ and annotated label vector $y \in \mathbb{R}^M$ where $M$ is the total number of classes, the neural network $\mathcal{N}$ maps perturbed input $\tilde{x}=x+\delta$ to a label vector $\hat{y} = \mathcal{N}(\tilde{x};W, \mathcal{A})$.
+Given the input $x\in \mathbb{R}^D$ and annotated label vector $y \in \mathbb{R}^M$ where $M$ is the total number of classes, the neural network $\mathcal{H}$ maps perturbed input $\tilde{x}=x+\delta$ to a label vector $\hat{y} = \mathcal{H}(\tilde{x};W, \mathcal{A})$.
 The network architecture is represented by $\mathcal{A}$, and its filter weight is denoted as $W$.
 The objective of adversarial attacks is to find the perturbed input $\tilde{x}$ which leads to wrong predictions through maximizing the classification loss as

 where $\mathcal{L}_{CE}(\hat{y},y) = -\sum^M_{i=1}y^{(i)}log(\hat{y}^{(i)})$, and the perturbation is constrained by its $l_p$-norm.
 Various powerful attacks have been proposed and shown high attack success rates, such as Fast Gradient Sign Method (FGSM) \cite{2013arXiv1312.6199S} and Projected Gradient Descent (PGD) \cite{aleks2017deep}.
-To defend these attacks, regularizing the weight matrix of each layer to form a Lipschitz constrained network has been proven to be beneficial for the adversarial robustness \cite{cisse2017parseval,weng2018evaluating}.
+To defend against these attacks, regularizing the weight matrix of each layer to form a Lipschitz-constrained network has been proven to be beneficial for the adversarial robustness \cite{cisse2017parseval,weng2018evaluating}.

-Let $\mathcal{F}=\mathcal{L} \circ \mathcal{N}$ be the mapping from the input to the classification loss, and the difference of loss after an adversarial attack can be bounded as
+Let $\mathcal{F}=\mathcal{L} \circ \mathcal{H}$ be the mapping from the input to the classification loss, and the difference of loss after an adversarial attack can be bounded as

 where $\lambda_{\mathcal{F}}$ is the Lipschitz constant of function $\mathcal{F}$ with respect to $\|.\|_p$.
 Together with $\|\delta\|_p \leqslant \epsilon$, the generalization error with perturbed input can be bounded as